jackmford/slo-yaml-generator/README.md

 # slo-yaml-generator

+:bangbang: This project is under development and subject to change :bangbang:

 Quickly generate OpenSLO and Nobl9 yaml so I can stop going and looking at the doc

 ## Usage